Pharmacovigilance and Risk Management Strategies Conference

 David Paar M.D. is board certified in Internal Medicine and Infectious Diseases.
 He has pharmacovigilance experience in infectious diseases, immuno-oncology and immunosciences.
 He is currently employed at Bristol-Myer Squibb.

-- Harvard Medical School and Brigham & Women's Hospital, United States
+- Harvard Medical School and Brigham and Women's Hospital, United States

 Dionne Usher works in the Office of the EU QPPV and is based at MSD in the UK.
 Primary responsibilities are managing the Company’s EudraVigilance Access, Steward for the Company’s Pharmacovigilance System Master File and other ad hoc EU QPPV Office projects and activities.